 Gender equality is both an objective and a process that involves:

 - the University consciously promoting an organisational culture and a working environment that is inclusive and fair to both sexes;

 - education, professional strategy and incentive schemes designed so that they give qualifying candidates and researchers of both sexes equal opportunities to develop their talent;

 - an active recruitment policy that evens out unequal gender selection and indirect discrimination;

 - that the share of women and men as professors and associate professors and in academic posts reflects the gender distribution in the recruitment base.

-The University of Oslo’s gender equality policy is rooted in its Strategic Plan 2010-2020 and is defined in the Gender Equality Action Plan 2015-2017 (pdf).
-In the course of 2017, the impact of the current action plan will be evaluated and a new action plan developed.
+The University of Oslo’s gender equality policy is rooted in its Strategic Plan 2010-2020 and is defined in the Gender Equality Action Plan 2018-2020 (pdf) (Norwegian).

 - Career-promoting measures for female postdocs (mentoring programme) and associate professors (career development initiatives)